 Here’s just a sampling of some of Minnesota’s eateries, as seen on TV.

 "Diners, Drive-Ins & Dives"

 Chef and host Guy Fieri hits casual local favorites on this Food Network series, and has visited several Minnesota spots.
 In northeast Cloquet, Gordy’s Hi-Hat has been serving hand-pattied hamburgers, homemade onion rings and made-to-order milkshakes for more than 50 years.
-In nearby Duluth, Fieri sampled cranberry wild rice French toast at At Sarah’s Table/Chester Creek Cafe, smoked fish at Northern Waters Smokehaus, and bison pot roast and banana cream pie at Duluth Grill.
+In nearby Duluth, Fieri sampled cranberry wild rice French toast at At Sara’s Table/Chester Creek Cafe, smoked fish at Northern Waters Smokehaus, and bison pot roast and banana cream pie at Duluth Grill.

 Longtime Minneapolis resident Andrew Zimmern loves to tout his state’s delicacies on his Travel Channel show, which focuses on unusual eats from around the globe.
 On his latest Minnesota episode, he manned the kitchen for a night at Haute Dish in Minneapolis, tasted guinea pig from the Hola Arepa food truck, and had a meal at the innovative Travail in Robbinsdale.

 On past episodes, he’s featured the famous Ingebretsen’s in Minneapolis, Heartland Restaurant in St. Paul, Betty’s Pies in Two Harbors and My Sister’s Place in Grand Marais, as well as an entire episode dedicated to the Minnesota State Fair.